shoplineapp/helm-charts/cronjob/templates/README.md

 name: simple-cron-workflow  # required
 kind: CronWorkflow          # required, use to define which template to use
 schedule: '*/3 * * * *'     # required
+# For the details logic of fields "serviceaccount" and "serviceAccount", please have a look on ./cronjob/templates/serviceaccount.yaml
+serviceaccount:             # optional
+  name: "xxxxxxxx"          # optional
+serviceAccount:
+  annotations: "xxxxxxxx"   # optional
 image:
   repository: xxxxx         # required,
   tag: latest               # required, recommend pass through the updated tag by pipeline